Ice2Faith/xxl-job-multiply/README.md

   - cookie token encrypt by sm2
   - sm2 support by com.antherd/sm-crypto-0.3.0
   - because of it support java and js environment
+  - password database store encode by BCryptPasswordEncoder instead of MD5
+    - this change was not adapt official
+    - will cause that already exists user cannot login
+    - so that, suggest new project to use it
+    - but you can direct modify database table to cover password
+    - sql is : update table xxl_job_user set password='$2a$10$rElzP.wCmjyjsVIIqoP4fe8u1qH3otIxiG4UhYs9A3Ivsrm1LrpOu' where 1=1;
+    - this update will set all user password to : 123456
+    - and next, to change password in web page
 - api invoke
   - support use api invoke admin by http header name "token"
   - got token value by /login response header "token"